Invisible Innovation In India

-The term innovation is associated with generation of new ideas that stand out, creation of new products or design of breakthrough technologies that generate mass appeal, transcend technological barriers or have a phenomenal effect on the market or society.
+The term innovation is associated with the generation of new ideas that stand out, the creation of new products or design of breakthrough technologies that generate mass appeal, transcend technological barriers or have a phenomenal effect on the market or society.

 Quoting economist Schumpeter’s definition of innovation